 When does this policy apply?

-This policy applies to the personal data that The Dons Trust collects and holds about you when you become a member of The Dons Trust, create a website account or when interacting with this site or (referred to in this policy as the “website(s)”.
+This policy applies to the personal data that The Dons Trust collects and holds about you when you become a member of The Dons Trust, renew your membership, create a website account or when interacting with this site or (referred to in this policy as the “website(s)”.

 What types of personal data do we hold?

 Information we hold about you may include any one or more of the following types of data:

-When you register to use or engage with any of The Dons Trust’s activities, goods and/or services, the minimum information we will usually ask you to provide is your name, email address, contact mail address, telephone numbers, year of birth and ask you to confirm that you meet The Dons Trust’s membership criteria.
+When you register to use or engage with any of The Dons Trust’s activities, goods and/or services, the minimum information we will usually ask you to provide is your name, email address, contact mail address, telephone numbers, date of birth, diversity data and ask you to confirm that you meet The Dons Trust’s membership criteria.
 We may also ask you for additional information depending on the activity, goods or service you are registering to use or purchase.

 When you register or purchase tickets for activities or events, or purchase merchandise and other products from The Dons Trust and any other official offline sales channels, we will keep a record of your transaction, including what you purchased and when, and any information you provide to us to fulfil the transaction.
 This may include your name, billing information, telephone numbers and delivery address.
 Our payment provider is one of the highest security methods available.
 Our staff and contractors never have access to your full card details and we will not keep payment card information.